 Finding new, cost-effective ways to find precious metals

-The eucalypt roots extend tens of metres into the ground and act like a hydraulic pump, drawing up water and other minerals, including traces of metals, from the soil.
+Eucalypt roots extend tens of metres into the ground and act like a hydraulic pump, drawing up water and other minerals, including traces of metals, from the soil.

 Gold is likely to be toxic to the plant and so is moved to the leaves and branches where it can be released or shed to the ground.

-However, it could provide a golden opportunity for mineral exploration, as the leaves or soil underneath the trees could indicate gold ore deposits buried up to tens of metres underground and under sediments that are up to 60 million years old.
+The technique provides a golden opportunity for mineral exploration, as the leaves or soil underneath the trees could indicate gold ore deposits buried up to tens of metres underground and under sediments that are up to 60 million years old.